 As with other NSAIDs, long-term administration of Brufen has resulted in renal papillary necrosis and other renal pathological changes.
-Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in the maintenance of renal perfusion.
-In these patients, administration of NSAIDs may cause a dose-dependent reduction in prostaglandins formation and, secondarily, in renal blood flow, which may cause renal failure.
+Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in maintenance of renal perfusion.
+In these patients, administration of an NSAID may cause a dose-dependent reduction in prostaglandins formation and, secondarily, in renal blood flow, which may cause renal failure.
 Patients at greatest risk of this reaction are those with impaired renal function, heart failure, liver dysfunction, those who are taking diuretics and ACE inhibitors and the elderly.
+Discontinuation of NSAID therapy is usually followed by recovery to the pre-treatment state.